brianegan/bansa/Readme.md

   * Combining reducers
   * Breaking down apps into smaller parts

-## Big problems to solve
+## Things to think about

-  * Memory usage: Is this a problem?
-Haven't used this in a large app yet.
-What's the memory profile, how can it be kept to a minimum?
   * How views should asynchronously request / remove data from the store upon instantiation and disposal if it's safe.
   * What is the role of the database?
-First go to memory, then database, then internet fallback pattern?
+Store actions?
+Store models?
   * Could views describe their data requirements as queries, similar to Falcor or GraphQL?

 ## The tech setup